Edington, Wiltshire: Religious sites

 Edington Priory was founded in the 14th century and became a monastery of the Brothers of Penitence, or Bonshommes.
 Its large church, which was restored in 1888–1891 by C. E. Ponting, continues in use as the parish church of St Mary, St Katherine and All Saints.
 It is a Grade I listed building.
+Since 1956, the church has been the venue for the Edington Music Festival of religious music, held every August; a registered charity, the Edington Music Festival Association, was established in 2002.

-The other monastery buildings were destroyed by 1579; part of a fishpond survives.
+Apart from the church, other monastery buildings were destroyed by 1579; part of a fishpond survives.

 A Methodist chapel was built in 1828 and a schoolroom added in 1876; it closed in 2006.

 Notable buildings

 The Grade I listed house called The Priory, immediately north of the church, may incorporate parts of the monastic buildings.
 The property passed to the Paulets, Marquesses of Winchester after the Dissolution.
 Their tenants included Henry Baynton (from 1573) and Lady Anne Beauchamp (1630 to 1664); an inventory at the death of the latter listed more than 40 rooms.
 One range of that house remains, the rest having been demolished by a new owner, Joshua Smith of Erlestoke, in 1768.
 Two square projections with battlements are additions of c.1600 for the 4th Marquess.
 Around 1930, the porch was added and the interior was altered.

 Also Grade I listed is a small 14th-century building set into the hillside over the Ladywell spring, about 400 metres south-west of the church.
 A conduit carried water to the monastery.

 On Inmead, west of the church, are Whites Farm, a thatched late 16th-century timber-framed house; and The Grange, an 18th-century brick house with stone dressings, reputedly at one time occupied by Lavinia Fenton (1708–1760), a well-known London actress who was the mistress and then wife of Charles Powlett (or Paulet), 3rd Duke of Bolton.

 The former George Inn on Tinhead Road was a coaching inn from the early 18th century, serving Salisbury–Bath coaches which ran through the village.
 On the other side of the road, Shore House is a much-altered timber-framed building from the late 16th century.
 Further down Tinhead Road, Beckett's House has two parallel ranges: the front one incorporates a timber-framed house of c.1600 and the rear range is 17th-century.